 29. Florida Keys Eco-Discovery Center: You could spend all day learning about the native plants and animals of the Keys in this 6,000 sq ft space.

 30. Florida National Marine Sanctuary: Dedicated to the remarkable marine environment, this beautiful space was created to preserve the local marine life.
-For a more in-depth look into this area, book at least one of these activities to experience the marine sanctuary.
+Book at least one of these activities to experience the marine sanctuary for a more in-depth look into this area.

 31. Key West Tropical Forest and Botanical Garden: The one and only frost-free natural conservation habitat in the continental US, this unique ecosystem is a must-visit for any nature lover.